SysKitTeam/docs-point/releases/cloud/point-2024-11-05-release-note.md

 * **Improved the processing** of e-mails sent from Syskit Point.
   * E-mails are now sent in batches to handle underlying job queues better.

-* **Fixed a bug** that caused a failure to start an Access Review for a site that had Private Channels connected.
+* **Fixed a bug** that caused a failure to start an Access Review for a team that had Private Channels connected.

 * **Various improvements, including UX and UI fixes, are available**.